 The trend of privatising extends into immigration detention, too, with private prison companies housing over 50 percent of the 30,000 immigrants detained in America.
 This number has dramatically increased over recent years, particularly post 9/11.
 By 2001, according to the ACLU report, immigrants detained had more than tripled, with a “roughly 450% increase” over 1994 levels.

 As inmates continue to be employed and paid slave labor wages, taxpayers also continue to fund the incarceration methods.
-This highly-questionable practice continues to encourage incessant mass unemployment rates, which in turn equate to crimes committed and again, the vicious cycle is repeated, only for large corporation giants to benefit from gigantic, massive profits and windfalls.
+This highly-questionable practice encourages mass unemployment rates, which equates to crimes committed and again the cycle is repeated only for large corporations to benefit from profits and windfalls.

-For the prison system, more crime truly does equal more profits, less employment opportunities and a rise to a volatile and more dangerous society.
+For the prison system, more crime truly does equal more profits, less employment opportunities, and a volatile, dangerous society.

-This article (Prison Slave Labor Generates Corporate Profits, Encourages Soaring Unemployment Rates) is a free and open source.
+This article (Prison Slave Labor Encourages Soaring Unemployment Rates) is a free and open source.
 You have permission to republish this article under a Creative Commons license with attribution to Aral Bereux and DNewsHQ.

 Supporting Independent & Investigative News is important to us.
 Please, follow us on Twitter: Follow @DNewsHQ